Optogenetic System

 LED-driver-board-V.01-2-banana-socket.PNG

-1. Add one toggle switch DPDT at the right hole to switch between signal comes from Arduino PWM signal or an external source
+2. Add one toggle switch DPDT at the right hole to switch between signals coming from Arduino PWM signal or an external source

-4. Solder the end of the cable with male header to the pins of the left side of the switch then solder the middle pins of the toggle switch to the pre-cut wires.
-The black and red wires should be at the same direction.
-This open ended wires will be connected to PWM connector screw terminal at the PCB.
+5. Solder the end of the cable with male header to the pins of the left side of the switch, then solder the middle pins of the toggle switch to the pre-cut wires.
+The black and red wires should point in the same direction.
+This open end wires will be connected to the PWM connector screw terminal at the PCB.

 LED-driver-board-V.01-PWM.PNG

-1. Add a second JST PH 2 pin cable male header from the back panel into the left socket named (external 0-5VDC), add heat shrink tubing, then solder this wires ends to the right bins of the toggle switch.
+6. Add a second JST PH 2 pin cable male header from the back panel into the left socket named (external 0-5VDC), add heat shrink tubing, then solder these wire endings to the right bins of the toggle switch.

-2. Add one last wire into the IR-LED socket, the other opened end should be then connected to crimp socket to be connected to the straight pins in the PCB named IR.
+7. Add one last wire into the IR-LED socket, the other open end should connect to the crimp socket connected to the straight pins in the PCB named IR.

-1. Place he LED driver board into the the center of the enclosure.
-Connect the power hook up wires to the left terminal blocks where the red socket must be connected to the positive while the black socket must be connected to the GND.
+8. Place the LED driver board into the the center of the enclosure.
+Connect the power hook up wires to the left terminal blocks, where the red socket must be connected to the positive while the black socket must be connected to the GND.

-2. Then connect the middle wires of the toggle switch to the PWM screws terminal block .
+9. Then connect the middle wires of the toggle switch to the PWM screws terminal block.
 Where the red socket must connected to the PWM +ve while the black cable must connected to the GND.

 Tip!
 The inputs and outputs of the front and back panels are marked and engraved during 3D-printing.
-For making it easy readable even with dim light just fill the engraved text with a white paste e g.
-Silicon Rubber (RS , 494-118 ; Farnell, 2289630)
+For making it easily readable even with dim light just fill the engraved text with a white paste e g.
+Silicon Rubber (RS, 494-118 ; Farnell, 2289630)

 Initial operation & test of LED Driver

-1. Connect the driver to the power supply. also the power supply can be connected directly via terminal screws at the PCB.
-Attention Connect the LED driver to an already powered external power supply.
+14. Connect the driver to the power supply.
+Also the power supply can be connected directly via terminal screws at the PCB.
+Attention!
+Connect the LED driver to an already powered external power supply.
 Be sure that the input voltage corresponds to the input voltage range of the power LEDs.

-! important!
-To avoid current unbalancing when connecting several LEDs in parallel and therefore having a different light intensity between different chambers, we connect two right LEDs and two Left LEDs panel from each side in series.
+Important!
+To avoid current imbalances when connecting several LEDs in parallel and therefore having a different light intensities between different chambers, we connect two right LEDs and two left LEDs panel from each side in series.

-each panel is connected via 20-way IDC cable to the powering platform of the enclosure. from the outside back of the enclosure, the cables of the same side panel are then connected to a custom-made board in house.
-This board enable connecting each strings of each channel in series with the
+Each panel is connected via 20-way IDC cable to the powering platform of the enclosure.
+From the outer backside of the enclosure, the cables of the same side panel are then connected to a custom-made board.

 Series_connection_LED_parts.PNG